 For winter houseplant care tips read this!

 Philodendrons love a well draining soil mix.
-Take a bag of potting soil and combine it with Orchid Bark and Perlite.
-That will give you the perfect well draining mix that will keep your Selloum happy.
+For a low cost mix take a bag of potting soil and combine it with Orchid Bark and Perlite.

 This Plant loves to be fed during the growing season and isn’t particular about what fertilizer you use.
 Organic fertilizer tend to be my go to for all plants with my favorite being fish emulsion.
 Fertilize weekly during the growing season and give an extremely diluted amount during winter.